apgeorg/Model-Predictive-Control/README.md

 | cte | Cross Track Error, which is the difference between our desired position and actual position. |
 | epsi| Orientation Error, which is the difference between our desired orientation and actual orientation. |

-## MPC

-Step 1) Define the length of the trajectory, N, and duration of each timestep, dt.
-I used N = 10 and dt = 100ms.
-Looking ahead too much is hurting the solution <br>
-Step 2) Transform the points to vehicle's orientation. <br>
-Step 3) Fit a 3rd-order polynomial to the x, y coordinates <br>
-Step 4) Calculate cross track error and orientation error.

-Actual state of the vehicle was "shifted" into the future by 100 ms latency.
-It helps to reduce negative effects of the latency and increase stability of the controller.
+## Timestep Length and Elapsed Duration (N & dt)

+The prediction horizon T is the duration over which future predictions are made.
+T is the product of the number of timesteps N in the horizon and dt is the elapsed time between actuations.
+T should be as large as possible, while dt should be as small as possible.

+A large N allows planning further ahead but it also impacts the controller performance.
+Small N values makes the car unstable cause of the small planning horizon.

+As mentioned above, the timestep duration dt needs to be as small as possible.
+Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
+While setting dt = 0.1s, it matches to the 100ms delay latency that we have for actuators, so it is easy to account for delay.

+Finally, I choose N = 10 and dt = 0.1s.
+With this values it was shown that the car could drive safely and with a higher speed (~ 100mph) around the track.

+### Model Predictive Control with Latency

 The latency was introduced to simulate real delay of a human driver or physical actuators in case of a self driving car.

-The time horizon (T) was chosen to 2 s after experiments.
-It was shown that the MPC could drive safely around the track with T = 1 s, but on a slow speed.
-Higher speed requires more future information to make smart decisions in serial turns.
-Time step duration (dt) was setted equal to the latancy of the simulation (0.1 s), hense, 20 time steps (N) was used.

-The cost function parameters were tuned by try-and-error method.
-All these parameters are stored in the src/MPC.h file.
-They were tuned in order to reach maximal speed and agressive race style with use of the whole width of the road and breaking before turns.

-Step 1: Transform given coordinates from world to car coordinates Step 2: Fit the points of the reference driving line provided using a third degree polynomial Step 3: Choosing number of steps we will look ahead and time step.
-Choose N = 10 and dt = 100ms.
-Looking ahead too much is hurting the solution
+To handle actuator latency, the state values are calculated using the model and the delay interval.
+These values are used instead of the initial one.

+## Polynomial Fitting and MPC Preprocessing

+The provided waypoints by the simulator are transformed to vehicle coordinates.
+After that a 3rd order polynomial is fitted to the transformed waypoints.
+These polynomial coefficients are used to calculate the cte and epsi later on.
+They are used by the solver as well to create a reference trajectory.